 Make sure you are both committed to this and know deep in your hearts that you want it enough and are prepared to do whatever it takes to make this a success.
 Then, you can move on to the next tips.

-Today, a great way to stay close to your partner who lives in a different country is by playing online games with them.
+A great way to stay close to your partner is by playing online games with them.

 There are plenty of games to choose from, including Battleship, Scrabble, Uno and chess, while you could also take a few quizzes together and see how you do.